 It is an exciting time to join Mission Neighborhood Centers, Inc. (MNC)!

-Under the supervision of the Lead Family Support Specialist, the Family Support Specialist will primarily be responsible for day-to-day activities of a comprehensive Family Resource Center (FRC) that connects families with support, resources and community.
+Under the supervision of the Senior Family Resource Center Manager, the Family Support Specialist will primarily be responsible for day-to-day activities of a comprehensive youth program using a Family Resource Center (FRC) model that connects families with support, resources and community.

 ESSENTIAL FUNCTIONS / RESPONSIBILITIES

-- Supports a program environment that is learner centered, promotes a sense of physical and emotional safety.
+- Supports a program environment that is trauma informed, promotes a sense of physical and emotional safety.

 - Supports positive relationships between staff and program participants/families, and between participants/families and their peers.